frank-64/ToBeFrank/_posts/2023-11-29-C#-asynchronous-pitfalls.md

+---
-## A word of warning when working with asynchronous code.
+title: "C# Asynchronous Pitfalls - A word of warning when working with asynchronous code."
+date: 2023-11-29
+author: "Frankie Clipsham"
+---
 ### The Issue

 - Arose during testing of hundreds of asset creations at once meaning lots of repository method calls.